-ESH001, Environment, Safety, and Health Policy specifies that the Sandia ISMS comprises the; ESH001.1, Integrate Environment, Safety, and Health into Work Planning and Execution process; ES&H standalone manual(s); the MN471022, ES&H Manual; and other ES&H documents such as program (PG) documents.
-The Sandia PG470252, Integrated Safety Management System Description is the overarching DOE-approved document describing how Members of the Workforce use the guiding principles, five core functions and the four supplemental safety culture elements in a continual cycle.
+ESH001, Environment, Safety, and Health Policy, identifies the requirement to implement an ISMS.
+Sandia's ISMS comprises ESH001.1, Integrate Environment, Safety, and Health into Work Planning and Execution; MN471022, ES&H Manual; and other ES&H requirements documents.
+This document, PG470252, Integrated Safety Management System Description, is the overarching DOE-approved document describing how Members of the Workforce use the ISMS guiding principles and five core functions along with the four supplemental safety culture elements in a continual cycle (Section 2.1 and Section 2.2).

-Planning for work is an iterative process; work design and controls are modified as needed from the initial setting of strategic targets through day-to-day operations.
+Planning for work is an iterative process; work design and controls are modified as needed from initially setting strategic targets through day-to-day operations.
 By integrating work controls, quality assurance, and life-cycle management with safety management, Members of the Workforce strive to achieve maximum safety and environmental protection with minimum risk.
 These efforts are integrated through the following Laboratory policies:

-- CA001, Enterprise Risks, Opportunities, Issues Management Policy - CA002, Performance Monitoring Policy - ESH001, Environment, Safety, and Health Policy - QA001, Quality Assurance Policy limits and a safety envelope, including authorized types and quantities of radiological materials.
-Accordingly, the PHS is required to be reviewed to ensure reflecting current operations.
+- CA001, Enterprise Risks, Opportunities, Issues Management Policy - CA002, Performance Monitoring Policy - ESH001, Environment, Safety, and Health Policy - QA001, Quality Policy

-3.3.1 Primary Hazard Screening and Hazards Analysis
+3.3.1 Primary Hazard Screening

-The primary hazard screening (PHS) is used to identify hazards as well as to classify facilities, operations and activities based on hazard impact.
+The primary hazard screening (PHS) is used to identify hazards as well as to classify facilities, operations, and activities based on hazard impact.
 The classification determines any additional actions or documentation required to meet safety basis requirements.
-The PHS will define operating
+The PHS will define operating limits and a safety envelope, including authorized types and quantities of radiological materials.
+Accordingly, the PHS is required to be reviewed to ensure it reflects current operations.

-A PHS is completed through the PHS module software.
-The PHS is the minimum safety basis documentation (providing reasonable assurance that a DOE facility can be operated in a manner that adequately protects Members of the Workforce, the public, and the environment).
+A PHS is completed through the [PHS module](#) software.
+The PHS is the minimum safety basis documentation needed to provide reasonable assurance that a DOE facility can be operated in a manner that adequately protects Members of the Workforce, the public, and the environment.
 All facilities, operations, and activities conducted by Members of the Workforce are covered under a PHS, including off-site activities.